Internet privacy: Internet protocol (IP) addresses

-The architecture of the Internet Protocol necessitates that a website receives IP addresses of its visitors, which can be tracked through time.
+The architecture of the Internet Protocol necessitates that a website receive IP addresses of its visitors, which can be tracked over time.
 Companies match data over time to associate the name, address, and other information to the IP address.
-There are opposing views in different jurisdiction on whether an IP address is personal information.
-The Court of Justice of the European Union has ruled they need to be treated as personally identifiable information if the website tracking them, or a third party like a service provider knows the name or street address of the IP address holder, which would be true for static IP addresses, not for dynamic addresses.
+There are opposing views in different jurisdictions on whether an IP address is personal information.
+The Court of Justice of the European Union has ruled that they need to be treated as personally identifiable information if the website tracking them, or a third party like a service provider, knows the name or street address of the IP address holder, which would be true for static IP addresses, not for dynamic addresses.

 California regulations say IP addresses need to be treated as personal information if the business itself, not a third party, can link them to a name and street address.

 An Alberta court ruled that police can obtain the IP addresses and the names and addresses associated with them without a search warrant; the Calgary, Alberta police found IP addresses that initiated online crimes.
 The service provider gave police the names and addresses associated with those IP addresses.